|

 This refers

-to a threaded fitting on the cylinder into which something
+to a threaded fitting on the cylinder into which an

 Tapping: